Novadotgg/URL-shortener/readme.md

 Install mysql server:
-run sudo apt install mysql-server then you can start the mysql services by running sudo systemctl start mysql.service
+run `sudo apt install mysql-server` then you can start the mysql services by running `sudo systemctl start mysql.service`

 Instal PHP:
-run sudo apt install php8.2
+run `sudo apt install php8.2`
 or better do:
-run sudo apt install php libapache2-mod-php php-mysql This will install the following 3 packages php - installs PHP, libapache2-mod-php - Used by apache to handle PHP files, php-mysql - PHP module that allows PHP to connect to MySQL
+run `sudo apt install php libapache2-mod-php php-mysql` This will install the following 3 packages php - installs PHP, libapache2-mod-php - Used by apache to handle PHP files, php-mysql - PHP module that allows PHP to connect to MySQL

-Add PHPmyadmin for the database: run sudo apt install phpmyadmin
+Add PHPmyadmin for the database: run `sudo apt install phpmyadmin`

 Database:
 Set up the username and password for the phpmyadmin.
-Open the database and create table with id, original_url and short_code. or type mysql -uroot -p Enter the password and write query:
+Open the database and create table with id, original_url and short_code. or type `mysql -uroot -p`<br>
+Enter the password and write query:
-CREATE DATABASE url_shortener; USE url_shortener; CREATE TABLE urls ( id INT AUTO_INCREMENT PRIMARY KEY, original_url VARCHAR(255) NOT NULL, short_code VARCHAR(10) NOT NULL );
+`CREATE DATABASE url_shortener;<br> USE url_shortener; <br> CREATE TABLE urls ( id INT AUTO_INCREMENT PRIMARY KEY, original_url VARCHAR(255) NOT NULL, short_code VARCHAR(10) NOT NULL );`